 1. Formation and Development of the International Law System

-7.3 ITLOS Southern Bluefin Tuna Cases New Zealand v Japan, Australia v Japan
+8.5 ITLOS Sourthern Bluefin Tuna Cases New Zealand v.
+Japan, Australia v.
+Japan.

-7.4 ICJ Certain Activities carried out by Nicaragua in the Border Area (Cost Rice v Nicaragua)
+8.8 Certain Activities carried out by Nicaragua in the Bordrer Area (Cost Rice v.
+Nicaragua)

 Participation: Class Participation